Easy Sweet & Sour Chicken

 Description

-This Sweet and Sour Chicken recipe pairs slightly crispy fried chicken with a trio of sweet bell peppers, and sweet yet tangy pineapple-laced sauce.
+This Sweet and Sour Chicken recipe pairs crispy fried chicken with a combo of bell peppers and sweet yet tangy pineapple-laced sauce.
 It’s a family favorite and is ready and on the table in less than 30 minutes.

 Ingredients